devproca/tailwind-dev-day/README.md

 Configure the purge option in the newly generated tailwind.config.js.
 This will configure tailwind to eliminiate any unused utility classes in the build process.

 **Note: When your application is built without the purge option, your styles will be approximately 3MB.
 Running with purge enabled can slow down local development and reload times however.

+**For Angular 11**
+Do NOT true purge on while developing your styles will not reload when using ng serve or yarn start

+**For Angular 10**
 ```
 purge: {
   enabled: true,